-The Coppermine River is 450 km long (including the Kendall River and Melville Creek tributaries), and stretches from the Nunavut border with the Northwest Territories to Kugluktuk.
-The river is bordered by Great Bear Lake to the west, Great Slave Lake to the south and the Coronation Gulf to the north.
+The Coppermine River is 450 km long (including the Kendall River and Melville Creek tributaries), and stretches from the Nunavut/Northwest Territories border to Kugluktuk.
+The watershed river is bordered by Great Bear Lake to the west, Great Slave Lake to the south drains into the and Coronation Gulf to the north.

 The Coppermine provides habitat for arctic foxes, tundra wolves and wolverines that find shelter on the river banks and hunt along the river’s floodplain.
 The river is also an important habitat for bird species such as tundra swan, geese, and for raptors including peregrine and gyrfalcons.
 Both golden and bald eagles nest on cliff ledges above the river.

-The Coppermine is the ancestral home of the Inuit and the Dene, and ancient campsites can be found along the entire waterway.
-For thousands of years the Coppermine River has been a well-used travel route, providing rich hunting grounds for several indigenous peoples.
+The Coppermine is the ancestral home of Inuit and Dene peoples, and ancient campsites can be found along the entire waterway.
+For thousands of years the Coppermine River has been a well-used travel route, favoured for its resource rich environment.
 The Pre-Dorset people hunted along its banks using tiny tools chipped out of flint or chert, including small knife blades, arrowheads and scrapers.

 Who Manages the River?